Laws // Lois

 Division 1.
 Executive Power

 Article 1.
-For each province and the semi-autonomous region, the executive power is vested in the government of that respective province or semi-autonomous region.
+For each province and for the semi-autonomous region, the executive power is vested in the government of that respective province or semi-autonomous region.

 The head of the government of that province or semi-autonomous region is the Premier, who is elected by universal suffrage by means of secret ballot by the residents of that province or semi-autonomous region for a term of five years.